-TCATNashville offers the National ACT College entrance exam.
+Tennessee College of Applied Technology Nashville offers the National ACT College entrance exam.

 The Testing Center also administers the official GED (General Equivalency Exam)/ HiSET.

 Visit www.actstudent.org to view testing and dates and to register for the exam.